175 Years of Service to New York, the Church, and the Nation

 The first Beefsteak Dinner for alumni is held on February 21.

-Just months before his assassination, President John F. Kennedy is in the crowd as Xavier cadets march up Fifth Avenue at the Columbus Day Parade.
+One year before his assassination, President John F. Kennedy is in the crowd as Xavier cadets march up Fifth Avenue at the Columbus Day Parade.

 At the Second Vatican Council, John Courtney Murray, S.J. drafts the third and fourth versions of what becomes On Religious Liberty.